mikovsky/neotest-scala/README.md

 - [x] Detect test library
 - [x] Detect build tool that is being used
 - [ ] Display errors in diagnostics (only specs2 is supported for now)
-- [ ] Don't block neovim when trying to figure out the project name for building test commands